|Log In What is Twilight Heroes? Create an Account Game Manual Contact Us Forums Testimonials|

 TurnsMost of the game is based on the concept of time, but occasionally it's important to think of things in terms of turns.
 A turn, essentially, consists of any action your hero takes that consumes time.
 It doesn't matter how much time: whether it's patrolling an area for 5 minutes or playing a VR game for 10 minutes, that single action constitutes a turn.
 This is important to know, because there are a number of aspects of the game that hinge on turns.
 Most importantly, a number of items or effects that allow you to regenerate HP and PP act at the end of each turn.
 Also, while in the beginning most actions default to taking exactly 5 minutes, later in the game there are a number of ways in which your hero might be slowed down or sped up, so that patrolling could take 5.5 minutes, or 4.5 minutes, or some other amount of time.
 So it's important to understand that anything which happens once per turn is not affected by the duration of the turn.
 This also appears in the left-hand character pane, where the approximate number of turns left is calculated based on the current time, your bedtime, and the average amount of time it takes to patrol.
 Depending on what you actually do, this number might not be very accurate, but is intended as a rough estimate to give you some idea of how many actions you have left.

-Getting More TurnsOnce you have played all of your turns for the day (and you've had as much caffeine as you can stomach), or if you have turns left but it's "time to go to work," the only thing you can do is wait for rollover, at which point it will be come the next day in Twilight.
-Rollover occurs at roughly 11:10 p.m.
-Eastern Standard time (that's GMT -5, I think).
+Getting More TurnsOnce you have played all of your turns for the day (and you've had your fill of caffeine and sugar), or if you have turns left but it's "time to go to work," the only thing you can do is wait for rollover, at which point it will be come the next day in Twilight.
+Rollover occurs at roughly 11:00 p.m.
+Eastern Standard time (that's 3 or 4 AM GMT, depending on Daylight Saving Time).
 Right now rollover only takes a very short time, but if you're online when it happens it will log you out of the game to make sure everything is reset properly for the next day.